 By God's sovereign grace, he was converted when he was 22 years old.
 Now he enjoys serving the local church body wherever he can.
 He is a self-employed building contractor and enjoys finish carpentry and reading in his spare time.
 Darrell and his wife, Cheryl, celebrated their 32nd wedding anniversary in 2017.
 They have two grown children, who both live in Alberta.

 I had the wonderful blessing of being raised in a christian family growing up.
 Although I don't remember when I was saved, I do know that growing up in a home where the doctrines of Christianity are taught and believing them really brought me to where I am at today.

 After I finished high school I went to Germany for a year to attend bible school (Friedrichshafen).
 It was here that I really started to understand at a very intimate level what Christianity was all about.
 It was desiring a relationship with Jesus, my Lord.
 After spending a year in Germany I had a whole new appreciation for who God was and who I was in light of that.
 I also found my wife Heather there as well.
-God has since blessed us with the addition of two daughters, Allison and Annabelle.
+God has since blessed us with the addition of three daughters: Allison, Annabelle, and Alexandra.

 When I returned to Canada I started and finished my degree in Environmental Science.
 During this time I was not plugged into a church in any kind of real way and was suffering for it.
 When I found out about Grace Community both Heather and I jumped at the chance to be plugged into a community where we could be held accountable and grow with an intimate group of believers.
 I know look forward to the oppertunity I have to serve this church as a deacon.
 I have grown immensely in the last five years, and hope that God will continue to reveal himself to me more and more as the years go on.